 Overall, Flash/EE memory represents a step closer to the ideal memory device that includes nonvolatility, in-circuit programmability, high density, and low cost.
-Incorporated in the ADuC834, Flash/EE memory technology allows the user to update program code space in-circuit, without the need to replace onetime programmable (OTP) devices at remote operating nodes.
+Incorporated into the ADuC836, Flash/EE memory technology allows the user to update program code space in-circuit, without the need to replace one-time programmable (OTP) devices at remote operating nodes.

-Flash/EE Memory and the ADuC834
+Flash/EE Memory and the ADuC836

-The ADuC834 provides two arrays of Flash/EE memory for user applications.
-62 Kbytes of Flash/EE Program space are provided on-chip to facilitate code execution without any external discrete ROM device requirements.
-The program memory can be programmed in-circuit, using the serial download mode provided, using conventional third party memory programmers, or via any user defined protocol in User Download (ULOAD) Mode.
+The ADuC836 provides two arrays of Flash/EE memory for user applications.
+62 Kbytes of Flash/EE program space are provided on-chip to facilitate code execution without any external discrete ROM device requirements.
+The program memory can be programmed in-circuit, using the serial download mode provided, using conventional third party memory programmers, or via any user defined protocol in User Download (ULOAD) mode.

-A 4 Kbyte Flash/EE Data Memory space is also provided on-chip.
-This may be used as a general-purpose, nonvolatile scratchpad area.
+A 4 Kbyte Flash/EE data memory space is also provided on-chip.
+This may be used as a general-purpose, nonvolatile scratch pad area.
 User access to this area is via a group of seven SFRs.
 This space can be programmed at a byte level, although it must first be erased in 4-byte pages.

-ADuC834 Flash/EE Memory Reliability
+ADuC836 Flash/EE Memory Reliability